pfheatwole/thesis/source/paraglider_components.rst

 This chapter develops basic models for each component, favoring simplicity whenever possible.
-In particular, all models are based on a quasi-rigid body assumption. [[FIXME: explain.]]
+In particular, all models are based on a quasi-rigid body assumption; unlike a true rigid-body model where no component is allowed to move, these models (and their connections) are treated as "instantaneously rigid", where they are allowed specific reconfigurations based on the control inputs (moving the pilot in the harness, or deflecting the trailing edges of the canopy).
 This may seem like a major oversimplification, but in practice it works quite well: although nearly every component of a paraglider is made from highly flexible materials, they tend to remain relatively rigid during typical flight conditions.

 Canopy